Wesleyan-Media-Project/ad_goal_classifier/README.md

 ![A picture of the repo pipeline with this repo highlighted](Creative_Pipelines.png)

 Some scripts in this repo require datasets from the [datasets repo](https://github.com/Wesleyan-Media-Project/datasets) (which contains datasets that are not created in any of the CREATIVE repos and intended to be used in more than one CREATIVE repo) and others require scripts from the [fb_2020 repo](https://github.com/Wesleyan-Media-Project/fb_2020), the [data-post-production repo](https://github.com/Wesleyan-Media-Project/data-post-production), and the [google_2020 repo](https://github.com/Wesleyan-Media-Project/google_2020).
-Some csv files in those repos are too large to be uploaded to GitHub.
+Some `.csv` files in those repos are too large to be uploaded to GitHub.
 You can download them through our Figshare page.

 These additional repos are assumed to be cloned into the same folder as the ad_goal_classifier repo.